-- Revenue, expenses, assets, liabilities, investments and financial transactions are managed in accordance with Council's financial policies and strategic plans. - Management of the following financial risks: - the financial viability of the Council (refer to Section Financial Policy Statements). - the management of current and future liabilities of the Council.
-The estimated 10-year liabilities are disclosed in section Balance Sheet projections. - the beneficial enterprises of Council (where appropriate). - Financial policies and strategic plans are designed to provide financial stability and predictability to the community. - Council maintains accounts and records that explain its financial operations and financial position (refer to Section Financial Statements).
+- 1.2.1 Revenue, expenses, assets, liabilities, investments and financial transactions are managed in accordance with Council's financial policies and strategic plans. - 1.2.2 Management of the following financial risks: - a) the financial viability of the Council (refer to section 2.1 Financial Policy Statements). - b) the management of current and future liabilities of the Council.
+The estimated 10 year liabilities are disclosed in section 3.2 Balance Sheet projections. - c) the beneficial enterprises of Council (where appropriate). - 1.2.3 Financial policies and strategic plans are designed to provide financial stability and predictability to the community. - 1.2.4 Council maintains accounts and records that explain its financial operations and financial position (refer section 3 Financial Statements).

+1.3.
 Engagement Principles

-Council undertook an extensive engagement process including surveys, forums, workshops with various community groups, advisory committees and employees, followed by deliberative engagement via the Imagine Monash Panel.
+Council undertook extensive engagement process including surveys, forums, workshops with various community groups, Advisory committees and employees, followed by deliberative engagement via Imagine Monash Panel.
 The following principles were adopted during this engagement process:

-- Draft Financial Plan prepared by management - Draft Financial Plan placed on public exhibition from 1-26 September and calling for public feedback - Community engagement is conducted using local news outlets and social media - Review and consideration of public feedback to the Financial Plan in September - Draft Financial Plan, including any revisions, presented to October Council meeting for adoption.
+- a) Draft Financial Plan prepared by management; - b) Draft Financial Plan placed on public exhibition from xx August for a period of 28 days and calling for public feedback; - c) Community engagement is conducted using local news outlets and social media; - d) Review and consideration of public feedback to the Financial Plan in September; - e) Draft Financial Plan, including any revisions, presented to October Council meeting for adoption.